Schallbert/passtdas/readme.md

 These values are then written to an output file that can be run as a `Jobfile` by the CNC application to check whether the CNC paths are within dimensions of the workpiece.

-It also supports coordinate shifts per `G92` command.

 ## Which problem does it solve?
-- You are unsure how to position your workpiece
+- You are unsure where to position your workpiece
 - You do not know if your milling paths fit on the workpiece

 ## Features